Home | Trip Inspiration | Trail to Pub

 Robert's Farm Preserve to Norway Brewing Company

-Once the site of a renowned dairy farm, Robert’s Farm Preserve is now home to a trail system that winds through the old property along Lake Pennesseewassee.
-Hike on eight miles of trails past the farm’s pond, orchards, and remnants of stone walls.
-In winter, explore the snow-covered landscape on three groomed cross-country ski trails for beginners to experts.
+Once the site of a renowned dairy farm, Robert’s Farm Preserve is now home to a trail system that winds along Lake Pennesseewassee.
+Hike eight miles of trails past the farm’s pond, orchards, and remnants of stone walls.
+In winter, explore the snow-covered landscape on three groomed nordic trails for beginners to experts.

-Once you’ve wandered through the woods, drive five minutes to the town of Norway for après at Norway Brewing Company, a family-owned microbrewery.
-Sit and sip in the outdoor beer garden during warmer months, or drink and dine inside from their made-in-Maine food menu.
+Once you’ve wandered through the woods, drive five minutes to the town of Norway for après at Norway Brewing Company.
+A family-owned microbrewery welcomes you to sit and sip in the outdoor beer garden.
+Alternately, choose drink and dine inside from their made-in-Maine food menu.
 If you like your beer hoppy, try the Lust for Gold American IPA or the Mr. Grumpypants Oatmeal Stout if you’re craving something heartier.

 Explore 2,675 acres along Maine’s third-largest river via the Androscoggin Riverlands State Park’s vast trail system.
 Petitions from the people of Maine saved this land from development in the 1980s, and it’s now a year-round recreation hotspot.